 City Squares of Amsterdam

-Although Amsterdam in its central ring of canals is a unique, cramped, densely populated 17th century city, preserved almost intact throughout the centuries, it also has a number of city squares, which surprise visitors with their space, vitality and beauty.
+Although Amsterdam in its central ring of canals is a densely populated 17th century city, preserved almost intact throughout the centuries, it also has a number of city squares, which are open and spacious.

 A square literally surrounded by cafes, hotels and nightclubs always full of tourists who often like to meet other people in journey of both sexes.
 I the middle surrounded by patches of green an obligatory monument of the famous painter.
 Very busy place throughout the whole year.